The Great Root Bear

-The Great Root Bear, known since at least early 2012 as Rooty and in Quebec as Grand Ours A&W, is an anthropomorphic brown bear used as the mascot (or "spokesbear") of A&W Restaurants in the United States, Canada, and in parts of Asia.
+The Great Root Bear, or Rooty, also known as Grand Ours A&W in Quebec, is an anthropomorphic brown bear used as the mascot (or "spokesbear") of A&W Restaurants in the United States, Canada, and parts of Asia.
 Canadian operations use a region-specific version of the character.
 The mascot was introduced in 1973.
-In the United States, the mascot went out of use in the 2000s, but saw a resurgence after 2011.
+In the United States, the mascot went out of use in the 2000s but saw a resurgence after 2011.

 Appearance

 Rooty's appearance is nearly identical across the two branches.
-He is a 7-foot bipedal brown bear with a tan snout, an orange hat and an orange pullover sweater bearing the A&W logo.
+He is a 7-foot bipedal brown bear with a tan snout, orange hat and orange pullover sweater bearing the A&W logo.
 The Canadian version has a modified face and a brown snout.

-Rooty also lacks opposable thumbs in his paws.
 Some have compared his appearance to Yogi Bear.